kly001/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+    Relational Databases is the database software itself, which manages storage, querying, updating among other things.
+    SQL is a language which is typically used to interact with the Relational Database system.

 //------------------------------------------------------------------------------

 - [ ] Why do tables need a `primary key`?

+    Tables need a primary key as a constraint that uniquely identifies each record in the table.

 //------------------------------------------------------------------------------